Iruos8805/ResNet-For-Captcha-Identification/README.md

 The model used in this project is trained on 'Captcha Image Dataset' found in Kaggle.The dataset contains 10,001 images, with each file labelled after the captcha sequence.
 The data is split as 'train' and 'test' in the source.
 However, we had all the images combined and stored in the same folder from which it was then split into training and testing.

 - **Source** : [CAPTCHA Image Dataset](https://www.kaggle.com/datasets/johnbergmann/captcha-image-dataset/data)
-- **Task** : Captcha Identification (Identify the captcha and output the sequence displayed in it)
+- **Task** : Captcha Identification (Identify the captcha and output the sequence displayed in it).
 - **Data** : 10,0001 captcha images wich are 6 characters long and have dimensions 250x50.
-- **Labels** : The image fiiles are named after the captcha sequence.
+- **Labels** : The image fiiles are named after the captcha sequence which is utilised to extract the labels.

 <br>